malkhamis-panw/gaia/doc/README.md

 The token is a [JSON Web Token (JWT)](https://jwt.io) that can be exchanged from one of the supported authentication
 sources:

-- Segment account: username and password.
+- Microsegmentation account: username and password.
 - App credentials: X.509 certificate.
-- User configured OIDC provider.
+- User-configured OIDC provider.
-- User configured LDAP server.
+- User-configured LDAP server.

 These various sources are called realms.

-Regardless of the realm, Segment Console will validate the user provided info and will convert identification bits into claims that are inserted in the JWT.
+Regardless of the realm, the Microsegmentation Console validates the user-provided information and converts identification bits into claims that are inserted in the JWT.

 Administrators can then write API authorizations based on these claims to authorize actions